antoniomaxai/Digital-Powercube-Prompts/README.md

+###### This page lists initialization instructions for TEP and Digital Powercube LLM analytics.
+More info: [Antonio Max's Techno-economic Protagonism](https://antoniomax.substack.com/p/techno-economic-protagonism-ontology).

-# Digital Powercube LLM prompts
+# Digital Powercube / TEP LLM prompts

-Antonio Max's Digital Powercube analysis can be illustrated using Large Language Models (LLMs).
+Both the Digital Powercube and Techno-economic protagonism (TEP) qualitative analysis can be illustrated using most commercially available Large Language Model (LLMs) services.

-This repository contains the methods and version history for the initial full prompt instructions.
+This repository contains methods and version history for full LLM prompt initialization guidelines.

 ## Usage instructions:

-###### Click on a prompt file version, click on the "Raw" button, copy and paste the full prompt into any LLM platform.
+###### Click on a prompt file edition, click on the "Raw" button, copy and paste the full prompt into a LLM platform.

 ###### After the first LLM response to the full instructions, you may now request the analysis with your own custom inquiry by invoking the appropriate prompt initializer, i.e.:

 >Using the "Digital Powercube analysis", evaluate the following premise:<br />
 >"A language model that is highest performing in the English language can be deployed in a region with a different dominant language and incentivize engaging in English"

-###### Prompt initializers are specific for each type of analysis, the next section illustrates custom calls.
+###### Prompt initializers are specific for each type of analysis, the next section illustrates their custom calls.

-## About version/prompt types:
+## About prompt categories and versions:

 ###### As of now, prompts are available in two categories, exploring different prompt engineering techniques: